Research types of property to buy

 • Are you near the garbage bins or waste collection areas?
 Are there any odours?

 • Is there a parking space on the title?
-If so, then check this matches the plan of subdivision and the contract of sale.
+If so, check that it matches the plan of subdivision and the contract of sale.

 Strata title is individual ownership of a unit or apartment within a multi-unit complex.
-At settlement, you will receive a certificate of title for the unit you bought and become a joint owner of the common property (common areas shared by all the unit owners).
+If you are buying an apartment off-the-plan you will receive a certificate of title for your apartment at settlement.
+All apartment owners are joint owners of the common property (common areas shared by all the unit owners).

 • pay annual owners corporation fees, levies and charges